scipy/scipy/doc/source/tutorial/stats/sampling_pinv.rst

 * The PPF is computed using Newton's interpolating formula with maximum interpolation error :math:`0.9\epsilon_{u}`.

-To initialize the generator to sample from a stnadard normal distribution, do:
+To initialize the generator to sample from a standard normal distribution, do:

     >>> from scipy.stats import NumericalInversePolynomial
     >>> class StandardNormal: